medialab/xan/docs/cmd/parallel.md

 parallel cat options:
     -B, --buffer-size <n>       Number of rows a thread is allowed to keep in memory before flushing to the output.
+Set <= 0 to flush only once per processed file.
+Keep in mind this could cost a lot of memory.
                                 [default: 1024]
     -I, --input-dir <dir>       When concatenating rows, root directory to resolve relative paths contained in the -i/--input file column.